Pushing the Complexity Boundaries of Fixed-Point Equations: Adaptation to Contraction and Controlled Expansion: Gradually Expansive Operators and Convergence of AdaGHAL

-Even though improving the results under mild operator expansion seems unlikely, we argue below that by using \Cref{algo:grad-iterated-Halpern}, we can ensure convergence to a fixed point for a class of operators with \emph{gradual expansion} (defined below), whose bound on the Lipschitz constant is dependent on the fixed-point error (thus the bound is required to \emph{gradually} decrease with the fixed-point error).
-The basic idea is that in \Cref{algo:grad-iterated-Halpern}, the inner while loop can ensure a reduction in error within a finite number of iterations as long as $(1-\lambda_k)\norm{\mT(\vy_{j+1}) - \mT(\vy_j)} < \norm{\vy_{j+1} - \vy_j}.$ The below definition of gradually expansive operators was obtained by ensuring such a condition could be satisfied.
+Even though improving the results under mild operator expansion seems unlikely, we argue below that by using {\Cref{algo:adaGHAL-rev}}, we can ensure convergence to a fixed point for a class of operators with \emph{gradual expansion} (defined below), whose bound on the Lipschitz constant is dependent on the fixed-point residual (thus the bound is required to \emph{gradually} decrease with the fixed-point residual).
+The basic idea is that in {\Cref{algo:adaGHAL-rev}}, the inner while loop can ensure a reduction in error within a finite number of iterations as long as $(1-\lambda_k)\norm{\mT(\vy_{j+1}) - \mT(\vy_j)} < \norm{\vy_{j+1} - \vy_j}.$ The definition of gradually expansive operators was obtained by ensuring such a condition.

 \begin{definition}[$\alpha$-Gradually Expansive Operators] Given an operator $\mT$ that satisfies \Cref{assp:compact-domain}, we say that $\mT$ is $\alpha$-gradually expansive for some $\alpha \in [0, 1)$, if the following holds: for all $\vx, \vy \in \cC$ and all $\epsilon > 0$,